ByungHeonLEE/What-is-Hot-Monad/readme.md

-# What is Hot Monad - Hot Contract Analyzer via MCP (Model Context Protocol)
+# What is Hot Monad - Hot Contract Analyzer via MCP

-What is Hot Monad is a lightweight MCP server that enables AI models (such as Claude) to **analyze the hottest contracts** on the **Monad testnet**.
+What is Hot Monad is a lightweight MCP server that enables AI models (such as Claude) to **analyze the hottest contracts & activities** on the **Monad testnet**.

 It reads on-chain transaction logs from recent blocks and identifies the most active contracts, displaying both their addresses and associated Dapp names — all in a fully automated, natural language format.